garyduckworth/MVP/README.md

 The web application can be used for running calculations by entering expression and precision details in Non-URL encoded format.

-Once the details have been entered, users can then click the "Calculate" button to view the evaluated result
+Once the details have been entered, users can then click the "Get Data" or "Post Data" buttons to view the evaluated result